 Certified Sentricon® with Always Active™ Installation

-If you'd like to have your Middle Tennessee home protected by the Sentricon® with Always Active™, we can help.
-All-American Pest Control is a Certified Sentricon® with Always Active™ Installer and our subterranean termite protection service is backed by a $1,000,000 termite-damage warranty for homes that qualify.
+If you'd like to have your home protected by the Sentricon® with Always Active™, we can help.
+The Tennessee pest control professionals at All-American Pest Control is a Certified Sentricon® with Always Active™ Installer and our subterranean termite protection service is backed by a $1,000,000 termite-damage warranty for homes that qualify.
 Get your termite protection in place today!